 "She's very bright and gives extremely good advice," he said.
 "Every time I've asked her about this or that situation or about this person I'm not sure of, she's demonstrated very good judgment.
 I confide in her a lot.
 I confide in my wife as well.
 But Caroline's my sister, and I've known her a little bit longer."

-Andrea Casiraghi married Tatiana Santo Domingo, a New York-born socialite and heiress to a Colombian conglomerate fortune, in 2013 and they have three children, son Alexandre (born before his parents married he was at first denied a spot in line to the throne but regained it after the marriage), daughter India and son Maximillian.
+Andrea Casiraghi, Caroline's son with her late second husband, married Tatiana Santo Domingo, a New York-born socialite and heiress to a Colombian conglomerate fortune, in 2013 and they have three children: son Alexandre (born before his parents married, he was at first denied a spot in line to the throne but regained it after the marriage), daughter India and son Maximillian.